torsten-rupp/bar/README.md

 BAR is backup archiver program.
-It can create compressed, encrypted and split archives of files and disk images which can be stored on a hard disk, cd, dvd, bd or directly on a server via ftp, scp, sftp, or webDAV.
+It can create compressed, encrypted and split archives of files and disk images which can be stored on a hard disk, cd, dvd, bd or directly on a server via ftp, scp, sftp, webDAV/webDAVs, or SMB/CIFS.
 BAR can create full and incremental/differential archives.
 A server-mode and a scheduler is integrated for making automated backups in the background.

 Features